CrociDB/ld51-game/README.md

-# Game for Ludum Dare 51
+# SpaceLordX - A game for Ludum Dare 51

 A game for the Ludum Dare 51 compo written in C for the WASM-4 virtual console platform.